 |eResources||$85 per course|

-† Special tuition rate applies to students enrolling int he spring or summer 2021 terms.
-Standard tuition rates will apply beginning in the fall 2021 term.
+† Special tuition rate applies to courses taken from 9/1/21 - 8/31/22.
+Standard tuition rates will apply beginning in the fall 2022 term.
 All prices are subject to change.
-Partner discount does not apply to this program.
+No other scholarships or discounts are available for this program.
+Not eligible for Title IV financial aid.
 Please refer to the Academic Catalog for the most up to date pricing.

 Withdrawal and Refund Policy